 6: Reusable utensils

-The waste from the plastic utensils is enormous, just from the US, which is 40 billion, per year.
+The waste from the plastic utensils is enormous – just from the US is 40 billion, per year.

-It gets worse when you take into consideration other countries such as India – there, they produce 129 billion of utensils, that end up in the landfills.
+It gets worse when you take into consideration other countries such as India – they produce 129 billion of single-use utensils.

 7: Say NO to styrofoam cups/plates